In Humans The Number Of Deciduous Teeth Is

 • Early Oral Hygiene: Begin cleaning a baby’s gums with a soft cloth

-Continuing smoothly from the point of interruption:
+Continuing easily from the point of interruption:

 • Early Oral Hygiene: Begin cleaning a baby’s gums with a soft cloth or infant gum brush even before teeth erupt.
 Once the first tooth appears, use a tiny smear of fluoride toothpaste (about the size of a grain of rice) and a soft, small-headed toothbrush twice daily.